 - Pour the egg-milk-cheese mixture over the cooked vegetables into the skillet.
 Shake gently to distribute the mixture evenly across the pan.

 - Top with the tomato or cherry tomato slices (optional).
-Transfer the frittata to the oven.
-Bake at 425°F/degrees Fahrenheit (200°C/degrees Celsius) for 10 to 15 minutes, until just set in the center.
+Bake at 425°F (200°C) for 10 to 15 minutes, until set in the center.
 Use a knife to check the center and if it comes out clean remove the skillet from the oven.
-Garnish with spring onions or the herb of your choice.
+Garnish with spring onions (the green part) or the herb of your choice.